PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Animation & Video & 3D
+- [Lalamu](https://lalamu.studio/demo) - low quality video lip sync with preselected videos / video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
+- [D-ID](https://www.d-id.com/) - uses generative AI to create customized videos featuring talking avatars at a touch of a button for businesses and creators.
+- [Neuralangelo](https://research.nvidia.com/labs/dir/neuralangelo/) - a framework for high-fidelity 3D surface reconstruction from RGB video captures.
+Using ubiquitous mobile devices, we enable users to create digital twins of both object-centric and large-scale real-world scenes with highly detailed 3D geometry by NVIDIA
 - [Text2Performer](https://yumingj.github.io/projects/Text2Performer.html) - Text-Driven Human Video Generation, where a video sequence is synthesized from texts describing the appearance and motions of a target performer
 - [Drag Your GAN](https://vcai.mpi-inf.mpg.de/projects/DragGAN/) - way of controlling GANs, that is, to "drag" any points of the image to precisely reach target points in a user-interactive manner.
-Through DragGAN, anyone can deform an image with precise control over where pixels go, thus manipulating the pose, shape, expression, and layout of diverse categories such as animals, cars, humans, landscapes, etc.
+Through DragGAN, anyone can deform an image with precise control over where pixels go, thus manipulating the pose, shape, expression, and layout of diverse categories such as animals, cars, humans, landscapes, etc
 - [BlockadeLabs](https://skybox.blockadelabs.com/) - AI powered tools for world-building technowizards
 - [Rooms.xyz](https://rooms.xyz) - create & remix interactive rooms from your browser
 - [Shap-E: Demo](https://huggingface.co/spaces/hysts/Shap-E), [Repo](https://github.com/openai/shap-e) - a conditional generative model for 3D assets